karolkrupa/yourCloud-laravel/README.md

 yourCloud
 =========

-A simple system for storing files in the cloud like OneDrive or OwnCloud based on the Laravel framework.
+A simple system for storing files in the cloud like OneDrive or OwnCloud based on the Laravel framework with Backbone.js.

 ## Installation
 1. Copy file `.env.example` as `.env`